Doing what I was born to do and feeling so grateful for that.

 He was totally flummoxed why Obama would say that to him.

-And I said, John, because what he wanted you to do, he wanted you or somebody when you left the White House and went out to that bank of microphones to agree with him.
+And I said, John, because what he wanted you to do, he wanted you or somebody, when you left the White House and went out to that bank of microphones to agree with him.

 He wanted just one of you to denounce me.

-Well, that wasn't gonna happen.
+Well, that wasn't going to happen.

 I don't know what he's thinking.